 - Press and hold SET until you get to the desired speed, then release.
-You can also use SET to operate the tap-down function.
-Press and release SET to decrease the vehicle set speed in 1 mph (1.6 km/h) increments. - Press the brake pedal until the desired vehicle speed is reached, then press SET -.
+You can also use SET - to operate the tap-down function.
+Press and release SET - to decrease the vehicle set speed in approximately 1 mph (2 km/h) increments. - Press the brake pedal until the desired vehicle speed is reached, then release the pedal and press SET +.